 The scripts are implemented in Powershell, and usually have a simple .bat wrapper script.
 Note that for historical reasons there will often be 2 versions of the .bat which both call the same underlying Powershell script.
-For example:
+For example, one uses '-' and one '' as seperators:

 '''

 daily-backup.bat

+daily_backup.bat

 '''

-Both call the same Powershell script like this:
+Both are effectively identical and call the same Powershell script like this: